gruelbox/transaction-outbox/README.md

     // is called will be recreated in the task when it runs.
 Very useful for tracking things like user ids and
     // request ids across invocations.
     .serializeMdc(true)
+    // Sets how long we should keep records of requests with a unique request id so duplicate requests
+    // can be rejected.
+Defaults to 7 days.
+    .retentionThreshold(Duration.ofDays(1))
     // We can intercept task successes, failures and blacklistings.
 The most common use is to catch blacklistings
     // and raise alerts for these to be investigated.
 A Slack interactive message is particularly effective here
     // since it can be wired up to call whitelist() automatically.